RatnapravaMohapatra/Customer-Segmentation-K-Mean-Hierarchical-DBSCANs/README.md

-# Customer-Segmentation-K-Means-Clustering
+# Customer-Segmentation-K-Means,Hierarchical,DBSCAN-Clustering

 🌟 **Unlock the Power of Customer Insights with K-Means Clustering!** 🌟

-Dive into the world of data-driven decision-making with our **Customer Segmentation K-Means Clustering** project.
-This repository showcases a sophisticated Streamlit application designed to segment customers based on their spending habits and annual income using the K-Means clustering algorithm.
+Dive into the world of data-driven decision-making with our **Customer Segmentation  Clustering** project.
+This repository showcases a sophisticated Streamlit application designed to segment customers based on their spending habits and annual income using the K-Means,Hierarchical,DBSCAN clustering algorithm.

 ##  Features

 - **Interactive Dashboard**: Upload your CSV file and visualize customer segments with ease.
-- **Elbow Method**: Determine the optimal number of clusters for your data.
 - **Cluster Visualization**: Gain insights into customer segments through intuitive scatter plots.
 - **Beautiful UI**: Enjoy a visually appealing interface with a nature-inspired background and custom styling.